gradle/gradle/design-docs/features/composite-build/tooling-api/define-composite.md

     - All using >= Gradle 1.0
     - Participants are not "overlapping" (subprojects of one another)
     - Participants are actually Gradle builds
+- Order of participants added to a composite does not guarantee an order when operating on participants or returning results.
+A composite with [A,B,C] will return the same results as a composite with [C,B,A], but results are not guaranteed to be in any particular order.

 ### Test coverage

 - Fail with `IllegalStateException` if no participants are added to the composite when connecting.
-- Fail with `UnsupportedOperationException` if composite build is created with >1 participant when connecting.
-- Fail with `IllegalStateException` after connecting to a `GradleConnection`, closing the connection and trying to retrieve a model.
-- Errors from trying to retrieve models (getModels, et al) is propagated to caller.
-- When retrieving anything other than `EclipseProject`, an `UnsupportedOperationException` is thrown.
-- When retrieving `EclipseProject`:
-    - a single ProjectConnection is used.
-    - a single project returns a single `EclipseProject`
-    - a multi-project build returns a `EclipseProject` for each Gradle project in a Set
 - Fail if participant is not a Gradle build (what does this look like for existing integration tests?)
-- After making a successful model request, on a subsequent model request:
-    - Changing the set of sub-projects changes the number of `EclipseProject`s that are returned
-    - Removing the project directory is causes a failure
+- Fail if participant is a subproject of another participant.
-    - Changing a single build into a multi-project build changes the number of `EclipseProject`s that are returned
-- Errors from closing underlying ProjectConnection propagate to caller.
-- The participants Gradle distribution is reflected in the `ProjectConnection`
-- Participant project directory is used as the project directory for the `ProjectConnection`
-- The java home, jvm arguments and build arguments for the participant are passed to the `ModelBuilder` of the participant
 - Cross-version tests:
     - Fail if participants are <Gradle 1.0
-    - Test retrieving `EclipseProject` from all supported Gradle versions

 ### Documentation

-- Need to rework sample or add composite sample using new API.
-- Add toolingApi sample with a single multi-project build.
-Demonstrate retrieving models from all projects.
+- Add toolingApi sample that creates a `GradleConnection` with multiple independent builds.

 ### Open issues

+- Don't yet support distribution for coordinator: remove these methods?
 - Provide way of detecting feature set of composite build?
 - Enable validation of composite build -- better way than querying model multiple times?

-## Tooling client provides model for composite containing multiple participants

-### Overview

-- Projects using < Gradle 1.8 do not support `ProjectPublications`
-- Projects using < Gradle 2.5 do not support dependency substitution

-### API

-    class GradleCompositeException extends GradleConnectionException {
-    }

-    // Usage:
-    GradleBuild participant1 = GradleConnector.newParticipant(new File ("root1")).create();
-    GradleBuild participant2 = GradleConnector.newParticipant(new File ("root2")).useGradleDistribution("2.11").create();
-    GradleConnection connection = GradleConnector.newGradleConnectionBuilder()
-        .addBuild(participant1)
-        .addBuild(participant2)
-        .build()

-### Implementation notes

-- Client will provide connection information for multiple builds (root project)
-- Methods will delegate to each `ProjectConnection` and aggregate results.
-- Only a aggregate result will be returned (no partial results).
-- Each participant in the composite will be used sequentially
-- Overall operation fails on the first failure (no subsequent participants are queried).
-- Implement "composite" ModelBuilder<Set<T>> implementation.
-    - `models()` returns a composite `ModelBuilder<Set<T>>`
-    - When `get()` is used, each participant's `ModelBuilder<T>` is configured and called.
-    - `ResultHandler<Set<T>>.onComplete()` gets aggregated result.
-    - `ResultHandler<Set<T>>.onFailure()` gets the first failure
-- Order of participants added to a composite does not guarantee an order when operating on participants or returning results.
-A composite with [A,B,C] will return the same results as a composite with [C,B,A], but results are not guaranteed to be in any particular order.

-### Test coverage

-- Including 'single-build' tests, except relaxing allowed # of participants.
-- When composite build connection is closed, all `ProjectConnection`s are closed.
-- When retrieving an `EclipseProject` with getModels(modelType), getModels(modelType, resultHandler), models(modelType)
-    - with two 'single' projects, two `EclipseProject`s are returned.
-    - with two multi-project builds, a `EclipseProject` is returned for every project in both builds.
-- Fail if participant is a subproject of another participant.
-- Check that a consumer can cancel an operation
-- Check that retrieving a model fails on the first `ProjectConnection` failure
-- Check that a handler receives a single completion or failure call when retrieving a model.
-- After a successful model request, on a subsequent request:
-    - Making one participant a subproject of another causes the request to fail
-- if any participant throws an error, the overall operation fails with a `GradleCompositeException`

-### Documentation

-- Add toolingApi sample with multiple independent builds.
-Demonstrate retrieving models for all projects.

-### Open issues

-- Deferred most of `ModelBuilder` API by creating simpler `CompositeModelBuilder`
-- Check that all `ModelBuilder` methods are forwarded to each underlying build's `ModelBuilder` when configuring a build specific `ModelBuilder`
-- Make `GradleCompositeException` more useful?